-Applications for the 2021 Osteopathy Australia Research Grant Scheme are now CLOSED.
+Applications for the 2022 Osteopathy Australia Research Foundation Grant Scheme OPEN July 1st.
 The Osteopathy Australia Research Grant Scheme aims to promote, encourage, and support research that advances osteopathy.

-For this round of funding, Osteopathy Australia is offering project and seeding grants.
+For this round of funding (2022), Osteopathy Australia is offering up to $50,000 in project and seeding grants.

 Seeding grants are valued at up to $5000 each.
 Seed funding is granted for research projects that can achieve a tangible outcome within 12 months of receipt of grant funds.

 Project grants are valued at up to $12,500 each.
 Project funding is granted for research projects that can achieve a tangible outcome within 24 months of receipt of grant funds.

 The number of grants awarded will depend on the quality and number of applications received.

 Applications close on the 26th of August 2022 at 5pm, AEST.

 Applications will be judged based upon alignment with research priorities of Osteopathy Australia’s strategic plan; capacity and credibility of the team of investigators; strengthening of collaborative research partnerships; quality of research design and methodology; significance, innovation, and impact of the research project; potential for extramural funding following project completion; budget justification; feasibility of the project.

 Applicants will be notified of the outcome of the review by the Osteopathy Australia Research Committee within 60 days of the submission deadline.

 Guidelines and policies for the Osteopathy Australia's Research Grant Program can be found below with the application form.
 Applicants must read the guideline and policy documents before completing an application as they outline: